 overhead photo of honey bread rolls

-This is a bread recipe I make every year for Easter, but I couldn’t wait that long to make them.
-I’ve been a little obsessed with making bread lately.
-Stress baking is definitely in full effect right now.
-And what is more comforting than the smell of freshly honey bread?
+This is the honey bread recipe I make every year for Easter, but I couldn’t wait that long to make it.
+Sometimes it’s nice to make a batch because who doesn’t love the smell of fresh baked bread?

 Ingredients